Jeremy Coller

 Jeremy Coller (born 17 May 1958) is a British businessman and philanthropist.
 He is the founder, chief investment officer and managing partner of Coller Capital.

-Coller chairs the Jeremy Coller Foundation and is a deputy chair of Tel Aviv University, where he is on the advisory board of the Coller School of Management.
+Coller chairs the Jeremy Coller Foundation and is a deputy chair of Tel Aviv University, where he is on the advisory board of the Coller School of Management, and is the founder and primary sponsor of the annual Coller Startup Competition, helping to fund early-stage startups.

 Coller is known for his philanthropic work in animal welfare and for founding the FAIRR Initiative, an investor network addressing ESG risks in food and agriculture.
-In 2025, the Sunday Times Rich List estimated Coller’s wealth at £613 million.
+In 2026, the Sunday Times Rich List estimated Coller’s wealth at £2 billion.

 Early life

 Coller was born in London on 17 May 1958.

 He attended Carmel College and holds a master's degree in philosophy from the University of Sussex and a BSc in management sciences from Manchester University.
 He took the Diplome Cours de Civilisation at the Sorbonne in Paris.

 After building a career in private equity, Coller was awarded an honorary fellowship by London Business School in 2011 and in 2013, received an honorary doctorate from Tel Aviv University.